 To determine if a project is in a target income area, the Bank uses the geocoding/mapping system provided by the Federal Financial Institutions Examination Council (FFIEC).
 Contact the Bank for instruction on how to use this tool to qualify your loans.

 A loan to a small business or farm will qualify.
 The business or farm must meet the size standard of a small business established in the United States Small Business Administration, which is based on the gross revenue of the business or farm, or the number of persons it employs.
 Use the size standards table on the SBA website to qualify a loan.

 What are information requirements?

 At the time of the advance, or at the end of 12 months as applicable, the member must provide the Bank information to qualify loans for the advance.
 Information collected to qualify a Commercial Lending Advance includes:

 - For small business loans, business NAICS number, and member certification of gross revenue or number of employees

 How is a request for funds made?

 Important: The standard requirements of FHLB Des Moines credit and collateral policies apply.
-In addition, an approved Request for Funds is not a reservation of funds.
-Applications are funded on a “first-come, first-served” basis subject to the availability of funds.
-A Request for Funds does not provide a rate-lock or reservation of an advance rate.
+Please note that the loans identified to obtain the advance are not collateral for the advance.
+Collateral has been pledged separately and the advance will offset that collateral.
+In addition, an approved Request for Funds does not provide a rate-lock or reservation of an advance rate.
 Rates are determined at the time of the advance.